What is an ankle

 Imaging tests, such as X-rays, may also be ordered to rule out a bone fracture.
-An MRI may be done if your doctor suspects bone chipping, a serious injury to the ligaments, or damage to the surface of the ankle joint.
-The MRI test uses a strong magnetic field and radio waves to create detailed images of the body, allowing your doctor to make a proper diagnosis.
+An MRI may be done if your doctor suspects a fracture, a serious injury to the ligaments, or damage to the surface of the ankle joint.
+The MRI test uses a strong magnetic field and radio waves to create detailed images of the body.
+This allows your doctor to make a proper diagnosis.

-Treating a sprained ankle is important to promote recovery and to prevent further discomfort.
-Your doctor may provide you with some tips and items that you can use to care for the sprain while you recover.
+Treating a sprained ankle promotes recovery and prevents further discomfort.
 It’s important not to put weight on the injured area while you’re recovering from an ankle sprain.

 You may be able to treat mild sprains at home.
 Recommended home care treatments include:

-- Using elastic bandages (such as an ACE bandage) to wrap your ankle.
+- using elastic bandages (such as an ACE bandage) to wrap your ankle, but not too tightly

-- Taking ibuprofen (such as Advil) or acetaminophen (such as Tylenol) to manage swelling and pain.
+- taking ibuprofen (such as Advil) or acetaminophen (such as Tylenol) to manage pain

 It’s also helpful to apply ice to the injured area as soon as you can to reduce swelling.
 On the first day, you should apply ice every 20 to 30 minutes, three to four times per day.
-Afterward, it should be applied every three to four hours for the next two days.
+Afterward, apply ice every three to four hours for the next two days.

 Your doctor may tell you to stay off of your injured ankle until the pain subsides.
 For mild sprains, this may take a week to 10 days, while more severe sprains may take up to several weeks to heal.

-Surgery is rare, but it may be performed when the damage to the ligaments is severe or when the injury doesn’t improve with nonsurgical treatment.
+Surgery for sprained ankles is rare.
+It may be performed when the damage to the ligaments is severe and there is evidence of instability, or when the injury doesn’t improve with nonsurgical treatment.
 Surgical options include:

 - Arthroscopy: During an arthroscopy, a surgeon looks inside the joint to see if there are any loose fragments of bone or cartilage.